 Getting a Contractor Accountant

 Being a one-man band Ltd Company Director/Shareholder can seem a daunting undertaking for those taking their first steps into contracting.
 We speak with many first-time contractors every day and are often asked ‘Why do I need a contractor accountant?’
-Appointing a skilled accountant is a very important part of a successful contracting career, and here are five reasons why getting a contractor accountant can prove a very good idea.
+Appointing a skilled contractor accountant is a very important part of a successful contracting career.

 Choosing a contractor accountant can be a tough decision for any contractor to make, and we want to ensure that you ask all the right questions and understand all the relevant consideration before making this decision.
 If you have any questions about contracting, getting a contractor accountant, or switching contractor accountants please feel free to give a member of our business advisory team a call.

 The article outlines the typical tax payment dates and methods of estimating the values of tax payable for each type of tax, including VAT, PAYE, NIC, CIS, Corporation Tax, and Dividend and Personal Taxes.

 Rishi Sunak has proposed a number of changes to the way that Corporation Tax will be calculated and applied.
 Learn more.